-To reiterate, once you know what patient populations you want to enroll, and what measures you want to use, the main focus should be on starting to enroll patients, so you can start collecting PRO data as quickly as possible in order to meet regulatory or other requirements.
-In my experience, building and deploying an Epic solution will not be as efficient as using other external solutions like CODE, and your time to go-live will be extended.
-There are other benefits to choosing an Epic solution, but it does take a relatively high degree of custom IT workflow build and involve your staff to implement and manage effectively.
+To reiterate, once you know what patient populations you want to enroll in and what measures you want to use, the main focus should be on starting to enroll patients, so you can start collecting PRO data as quickly as possible in order to meet regulatory or other requirements.
+In my experience, building and deploying an Epic solution will not be as efficient as using other external solutions like CODE, and your time to go live will be extended.
+There are other benefits to choosing an Epic solution, but it does take a relatively high degree of custom IT workflow to build and involve your staff to implement and manage effectively.

 Q. Describe what you feel is the necessary workflow you need to create in order to effectively collect PRO Data in Epic?

-In addition to a great deal of IT hours that need to be dedicated to building a solution like this, there is a substantial investment in hardware, and hardware maintenance and storage, that needs to be considered.
+In addition to a great many IT hours that need to be dedicated to building a solution like this, there is a substantial investment in hardware, and hardware maintenance and storage, that needs to be considered.

 Q. Are you able to benchmark patient and provider outcomes in the EPIC-generated reports?

 Joe: In my personal experience, this is an area of great challenge that we still do not have a good solution for.
 I have heard this from many others as well.
-EPIC generated reports are not ideal for this and require a high degree of time, effort, and customization.
-There are not good EPIC generated reports for this purpose that can benchmark internally, and certainly not against other external entities at this time.
+EPIC-generated reports are not ideal for this and require a high degree of time, effort, and customization.
+There are no good EPIC-generated reports for this purpose that can benchmark internally, and certainly not against other external entities at this time.
 I think there is a lot of opportunity here to build and incorporate PRO data into overall orthopedics quality dashboards.